szlaci3/travel-magazine/README.md

 **Form**

-For the form in Articles, I used the Form component from Ant Design.
+For the form in Article, I used the Form component from Ant Design.
 - It doesn't need state variables because Form controls its values by useForm.
 - Extra features are: counter and autoSize for textarea.
 - "antd" has been already included in the create-react-app package collection.